-However, you may notice a difference in how your footage reacts to different shutter speeds.
-For example, the two shots below were shot at a shutter speed of 1/50 and 1/200 at 24fps.
-When the footage is paused and zoomed in at 200%, you may notice a difference in the clarity of the subject as he is about to stand up.
+You may observe variations in how your footage responds to different shutter speeds.
+To illustrate, consider the shots captured at 24fps and shutter speeds of 1/50 and 1/200, respectively.
+When the footage is paused and magnified to 200%, you may perceive differences in the clarity of the subject as he prepares to stand up.

-At 1/200th of a second, the subject is viewable.
+At 1/200th of a second, the subject has more clarity.

 So why does a shutter speed of 1/50 make images blurred?

-Shutter Angle, is the term used to describe the speed relative to the frame rate.
-Camera Company RED says:
+Shutter Angle is the term used to describe the speed relative to the frame rate

 The term is a conceptual relic of rotary shutters where a disc with an angled opening would spin and let in light once per revolution to expose each frame.
 In layman terms, Every time the frame advances the shutter rotates and exposes that frame.

-On an actual celluloid camera, there would be an advancement frame advancement for every rotation.
-Each frame is being exposed for a different amount of time,
+A real celluloid camera would have an advancement frame advancement for every rotation.
+Each frame is exposed to a different amount of time,

 You can also see several explosions, and Janusz came up with the idea of shooting with the shutter open to 45 degrees or 90 degrees, which completely negated any blurring.
 Often, when you see an explosion with a 180-degree shutter it can be a thing of beauty, but a 45-degree shutter looks very frightening.